blackbhc/post-ana/README.md

     - `scons` for building: if you haven't installed `scons`, you can install it by `pip install scons` or `conda install scons`.
     - `numpy` for numerical calculation.
+    - `h5py` for reading and writing HDF5 files.
 - `make`
 - a `C++` compiler for compiling: support C++11 or later, such as `g++` or `clang++`.
 - `gsl` library for numerical calculation.